11aparna91/11aparna91/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on cool Projects related to Neural Networks.
+- 🔭 I’m currently working on cool projects related to Neural Networks.
 - 🌱 I’m currently learning Devops.
 - 👯 I’m looking to collaborate on exciting ideas.
 - 🤔 I’m looking for help with ...